 Murals of Chillicothe

-Our mural program in downtown Chillicothe celebrates the creativity, innovation, and rich history of our community.
+Chillicothe celebrates the creativity, innovation, and rich history of our community with murals.
 Each mural is a vibrant, larger-than-life work of art, telling a unique story about the people, culture, and heritage of the area.
 These public art installations not only beautify our streets but also serve as landmarks that inspire pride and connection.
-By supporting local artists and embracing public art, Chillicothe fosters a thriving artistic community, enhancing the downtown experience for residents and visitors alike.
-Our murals are a testament to the power of art to transform spaces and reflect the heart of our city.

 Milbank Mills